oneillero/oneillero/README.md

 - 👋 Hi, I’m @oneillero
 - 👀 I’m interested in full-stack development, design, computer science, and computational neuroscience.
-- 🌱 I recently graduated top of my class at MITxPRO Full-Stack program (MERN).
+- 🌱 I recently graduated top of my class at the MITxPRO Full-Stack program (MERN).
 I study computational neuroscience and mathematics with the University of Arizona.
 I am also learning Python through the iNeuron full-stack data science program.
 - 💞️ I’m looking to collaborate on any projects that will help deepen my understanding of programming but also allow me the ability to contribute for the benefit of the outcome.
 - 📫 You can reach me via email at oneillero@gmail.com